A Systematic Literature Search on Psychological First Aid: Lack of Evidence to Develop Guidelines

 Two earlier reviews have been superseded by the review above.
 These are “Systematic Review of Psychological First Aid” and “The Effectiveness of Psychological First Aid as a Disaster Intervention Tool: Research Analysis of Peer-Reviewed Literature From 1990-2010”

-Adolescents, Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Disability, Earthquake, Extreme violence, Fire, Flashflood/Flood, Health, Healthcare workers, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Protection, Tsunami Technological disaster
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Children, Conflict, Disability, Earthquake, Extreme violence/Accidents, Fire, Flash flood/Flood, Health, Healthcare workers, Injuries (all), Mental health, Non-communicable diseases (all), Orthopedic injuries, Other injuries, Population displacement, Protection, Technological disaster, Tsunami